iamrose47/SkillRidge/README.md

 SkillRidge is a full-stack web application that connects users to share and learn new skills collaboratively.
 The platform enables users to create posts, send/accept skill exchange requests, chat in real time, and participate in group chats — all with a clean and responsive user interface.

 ---
-Video demonstration of my project -  https://drive.google.com/file/d/1NK8T5iROTnzfifYskVJ87bbKmNAy_NcX/view?usp=sharing
+Demo of my project -  https://drive.google.com/file/d/1NK8T5iROTnzfifYskVJ87bbKmNAy_NcX/view?usp=sharing

 ## 🚀 Features